tradingstrategy-ai/docs/source/overview/index.rst

 Overview
 ========

-Learn more about Trading Strategy data, framework and protocol.
+This document section gives an introduction to the different parts of Trading Strategy market data, framework and protocol.

 Overview
 --------